Assembled from Components

 While the install and operate stages are distinct, for convenience, some helm-charts elect to launch a

 tosca-loadercontainer (in Kubernetes parlance, it's a job and not a service) to load an initial TOSCA recipe into a newly deployed set of services.
 This is how a service graph is typically instantiated.

 While the CORD control plane is deployed as a set of Docker containers, not all of the services themselves run in containers.
-Some services run in VMs managed by OpenStack (this is currently the case for M-CORD) and some services are implemented as ONOS applications that have been packaged using Maven.
-In such cases, the VM image and the Maven package are still specified in TOSCA.
+Some services are implemented as ONOS applications that have been packaged using Maven.
+In such cases, the Maven package are still specified in TOSCA.

-Every service (whether implemented in Docker, OpenStack, or ONOS) has a counter-part synchronizer container running as part of the CORD control plane (e.g.,
+Every service (whether implemented in Docker, or ONOS) has a counter-part synchronizer container running as part of the CORD control plane (e.g.,

 volt-synchronizerfor the vOLT service).
 Typically, the helm-chart for a service launches this synchronizer container, whereas the TOSCA recipe creates, provisions, and initializes the backend container, VM, or ONOS app.

 Bringing up additional services in a running POD involves executing helm-charts to install the new service's synchronizer container, which in turn loads the corresponding new models into XOS.
 This load then triggers and upgrade and restart of the TOSCA engine (and other NBIs), which is a pre-requisite for configuring and provisioning that new service.

 Upgrading an existing service is similar to bringing up a new service, where we depend on Kubernetes to incrementally roll out the containers that implement the service (and rollback if necessarily), and we depend on XOS to migrate from the old model to the new model (and support both old and new APIs during the transition period).
 Upgrading existing services has not been thoroughly tested.